gvvaughan/specl/README.md

 functions.
 This is useful, for example, to return failure reports from `expectations` and then display them as a batch from `footer`.

+Alternatively, a table of named strings can be returned, in which case the accumulation of those keys is passed back to `footer`.
+For example, if each call to `expectations` returns a table with these two keys:

+    {
+      failreport = "description of failed expectation\n",
+      pendreport = "description of pending expectation\n",
+    }

+Then `footer` will be passed a similar table, but with each entry being the accumulation of every non-empty value returned with that key prior to `footer` being called.
+See the built in formatters for more detailed examples.

 The function `spec` is called with a table of each of the descriptions that the calling specification or context (the headers with descriptions that typically begin with either `describe` or `context`) is nested